 Blame! is a story about Killy.
 He is making his way through this giant superstructure that is far bigger than we could ever imagine in search of something called the Net Terminal Gene.
 Over the course of his journey, he meets new allies and people, but he also comes across opposition from the Safeguard and the Silicon Life.
-There is of course more to this story, but I can only tell you this much, because I don't want to spoil anything for those of you who have yet to get into the series.
+There is of course more to this story, but I can only tell you this much because I don't want to spoil anything for those of you who have yet to get into the series.

 One of the main reasons I love Blame! so much is Tsutomu Nihei's art, which is a lesson in perspective and scale.
-You really get the sense that the structure Killy is moving through is massive, because the locations he moves through on his journey are large as well.
-The way he shows scale with the characters also, whether be in comparison to one another or a structure, such as a bridge, is top-notch.
+You really get the sense that the structure Killy is moving through is massive because the locations he moves through on his journey are large as well.
+The way he shows scale with the characters also, whether in comparison to one another or a structure, such as a bridge, is top-notch.

-Whether it be Killy and Cibo hanging in the sky with a birds eye view of what’s below them or Killy walking over a bridge, every step of the way, the way he conveys the vastness or sheer size of this world and the perspectives he uses to show that in his art are just unbelievable and further immerse you in the story.
+Whether it be Killy and Cibo hanging in the sky with a bird's eye view of what’s below them or Killy walking over a bridge, every step of the way, the way he conveys the vastness or sheer size of this world and the perspectives he uses to show that in his art are just unbelievable and further immerse you in the story.

 His character designs too are something to witness.
 While the portraits of his characters are rather simple, which some may or may not be a fan of, the outfits of the characters are incredibly detailed and intricate.
-The way he designed them further hones in the fact that Blame! is set in this dystopian, futuristic setting and the weapons, such as the Gravitational Beam Emitter, further add to the believability of this world.
+The way he designed them further hones in the fact that Blame! is set in this dystopian, futuristic setting, and the weapons, such as the Gravitational Beam Emitter, further add to the believability of this world.
 The designs of the Silicon Life are both marvelous and horrifying.
 Their designs in particular sometimes remind me of H.R.
 Giger’s art, which is a huge compliment given that he is one of the most prolific names in sci-fi.

-One of the biggest factors that keeps me invested in a sci-fi manga is if it has a rich and well-thought-out world that pulls you in and immerses you in its story, and while a lot of series have good world-building, few do it as well as Tsutomu Nihei's Blame!.
+One of the biggest factors that keep me invested in a sci-fi manga is if it has a rich and well-thought-out world that pulls you in and immerses you in its story, and while a lot of series have good world-building, few do it as well as Tsutomu Nihei's Blame!.